 Consider the following questions and enter your pain killer(s) in the activity below.
+You may refer to your problem statement on page 19 and your value proposition on page 20 for questions 1 and 2.

 1. What exactly is the customer's pain point?
 What is causing it?